codetronaut/self_notes/Setting up GPG keys/README.md

 $ gpg --default-new-key-algo rsa4096 --gen-key

 ```
-and skip the steps for generating key above.
+and skip these below steps for generating key above.

 2) At the prompt, specify the kind of key you want, or press Enter to accept the default RSA and DSA and enter the desired key but keep in mind key must be at least 4096 bits.